 It’s no secret that Bali has been hit pretty hard by mass tourism lately and it can be challenging to find a more authentic side of Bali that’s not overrun by tourists.
 This is where my 2-week Bali itinerary comes into play!

-Since I always try to steer clear of overly-touristy attractions, I did my best to create an itinerary that includes a few underrated places in Bali (so, no Kuta or Seminyak here).
+Since I always try to steer clear of overly-touristy attractions, I did my best to create an itinerary that includes a few underrated places to visit in Bali (so, no Kuta or Seminyak here).

-While this 2-week Bali itinerary also includes some popular must-sees, I’ll share a few practical tips to help you beat the crowds and save some money while you’re at it.
+While this guide also includes some popular attractions, I’ll share a few practical tips to help you beat the crowds and save some money while you’re at it.

-So, keep reading if you want to know how to spend two incredible weeks in Bali!
+So, keep reading if you want to know how to spend an awesome two weeks in Bali!

 - Day 1-3: Bedugul and North Bali